for start-ups and small businesses

 Benefits of a brochure website

-- Low costs: You could have a simple brochure website between £800-£1500.
+- Low costs: You could have a simple brochure website for around £1500.
 We all know that there are brochure websites on the market available from £300.
-However, we strongly believe that with a responsible approach a good brochure website can’t be built under £800.
+However, we strongly believe that with a responsible approach a good brochure website can’t be built under £1500.

-- Quick delivery time: In theory, a brochure website can be built in a few working days.
+- Quick delivery time: In theory, a brochure website can be built quite quickly.
 If you need something really quickly, a brochure website is an ideal choice.

 Drawbacks of a brochure website